jmenon-mwp/yamlTree/readme.md

 ---

-Made with ❤️ for YAML lovers.
 This code was generated with Windsurf and GPT-4.1 by providing examples of the input and output needed, and iteratively refining the code until it met the requirements.